Belfast: 14 - 18 Feb 2018

-1. Flew into George Best Belfast City Airport (BHD).
+1. Flew into George Best Belfast City Airport (BHD)¹.
 This airport is much more convenient than Belfast International Airport (BFS).
-The customs agent hassled me about the fact that I was traveling full time and was unsure when I would be returning to the States (this happened again when I landed in Glasgow a few months later - during all my travels I never had any other issue with Immigration/Customs, must be a U.K. thing).
+The customs agent hassled me about the fact that I was traveling full time and was unsure when I would be returning to the States (this happened again when I landed in Glasgow a few months later - must be a U.K. thing).

 -took the #300 Bus from the airport to the city center.
 Buy your ticket at airport information or onboard the bus (£2-3).
-If your staying downtown, take the bus.
+If you're staying downtown, take the bus.

-4. Conflicting Stories- Political Tour (€18): Tour started at Divi Tower on Falls Road with a former (current?) member of the IRA (and his dog).
-He gave a fascinating tour of the Falls Road (Republican) neighborhood including sites of some the street battles (in which he partook), the murals and memorials.
-He spent a number of years detained in a British Army concentration camp (with out being charged) before he broke out.
-I asked him how and replied "a tunnel"' I then said "that's real WWII shit!", to which he replied "you ever see The Great Escape?".
+4. Conflicting Stories- Political Tour (€18): Tour started at Divi Tower on Falls Road with a former (or current?) member of the IRA (and his dog).
+He gave a fascinating tour of the Falls Road (Republican) neighborhood including sites of some of the street battles (in which he partook), the murals, and memorials.
+He spent a number of years detained in a British Army concentration camp (without being charged) before he escaped.
+I asked him how and replied "a tunnel"' I then said "that's real WWII shit!", to which he replied, "you ever see The Great Escape²?".
 He then handed us off just on the other side of the Falls Road Peace Wall gate (which is only open 7:00 to 7:00 daily) to a former officer of the British Army.
 He then gave us a tour of the Shankill (rhymes with ankle - Loyalist) neighborhood.
-He described (in detail) what it was like being next door to the Frizzel Market when it was demolished by a Republic bomb on 23 October 199.
+He described (in detail) what it was like being next door to the Frizzel Market when it was demolished by a Republic bomb on 23 October 1993.
 This tour is a must if you want to make a small attempt to better understand what The Troubles were all about.
 Both men claim that it is all in the past, and the path ahead though long, is a peaceful one, but I'm not so sure.
-This is a must see.
+This is an AAR Must See.

--Afterwards stop in at the The Rex Bar for a pint and some conversation.
-Mind where ya are mate, this is most definitely a Loyalist establishment (and the oldest).
+-Afterwards, stop in at The Rex Bar for a pint and some conversation.
+Note the rather large section of the bar devoted to Queen Elizabeth the Second, by the Grace of God Queen of this Realm and of Her other Realms and Territories, Head of the Commonwealth, Defender of the Faith.
+Mind ya step mate, this is most definitely a Loyalist establishment (and the oldest).

 5. Titanic Experience: interesting and extensive exhibit on how the Titanic (and sister ships) were constructed.
 Emphasis on the construction and the shipyard, much less on the sinking.
 Has a Disneynesque aspect to it (which includes a ride).